mrsohailshaik03/DSA/Stack/README.md

 ---

-Both implementations support the standard stack operations: `push`, `pop`, `peek`, and `isEmpty`.
-Use the implementation that best fits your requirements.
+Both implementations support the standard stack operations.
+Choose the one that best fits your use case.